PreciselyData/big-data/README.md

 ### Multipass Addressing Sample
 This sample for the Spark Addressing SDK in Scala demonstrates how to improve geocoding results by performing verify first and then geocoding.
 With this multipass addressing example, for all results without address level precision, a second geocoding pass is run using single line input address, which may increase match rate.

+### Support for Spark 3
+This sample supports till Spark 3.0.2.
+For version higher than Spark 3.1.x onwards, please contact precisely for any details.